lucapette/lucapette.github.com/_posts/2015-02-02-what-im-learning-with-journaling.markdown

 what I was writing.
 I like numbers, stats and graphs so I thought it would be good to have some visualization of my activity.
-I wrote a [sinatra](http://sinatrarb.com) application that serves a page that renders a calendar using a nice JQuery plugin (see http://fullcalendar.io/).
+I wrote a [sinatra](http://sinatrarb.com) application that serves a page that renders a calendar using a nice JQuery [plugin](http://fullcalendar.io).
 Now I can see how many entries I have per day (grouped by tag) and a trivial word count to get a sense of how intense my activity in the given day was.
 Now I have a fancy way of reviewing what I write and I actually never do.
 I